natoka/F-k-Apttus/README.md

 2. The response is very slow, every emergency, Production issues all rely on the in-house team, and if you don't have an experience in-house Salesforce team, then good luck for you.
 3. You know what's Salesforce support right?
 Aptttus support is the other side quality and service, be sure not Salesforce style.
 4. Apttus using Dynamic for the customer service, no more Salesforce Service cloud, the case number is Case:**CAS-06124-W0X6D3**, when you contacting with Apttus support, they ask, what's your case number, then "Humm.....
 CAS....", if you can tell them the correct case number you are genius, what's the f**k case number, Apttus asking "Stupid!!
 DON'T open case!!".
+5. Debug Log, debug log is everything for Salesforce issue debug, as Apttus is managed packges, there is no way to get any debug log, and all the issue fix all rely on Apttus, you can't do anything.

 # Product Quality
 1. Exceptions every where